Jemoka/blag/content/posts/KBhresearch_index.md

 draft = false
 +++

 I have done various published academic research projects in the fields of natural language processing and science education.
-Specifically, I have an interest in textual data mining, semantic analysis, L2 acquisition, and science education.
+Specifically, I have an interest in textual data mining, semantic analysis, L2 acquisition, and flipped/alternative learning.

 ## Computational Linguistics {#computational-linguistics}